 In Aden, the multiplicity of appointees, particularly at the deputy governor level, leads to competition between the 22 incumbents and reduces efficiency even further.
-As is the case in Taiz, 'political organizations (NGOs), have partly taken on some of the local council responsibilities.

-In Aden, Hadhramaut and Taiz, the local councils elected prior to the conflict have effectively ceased to operate in the sense of holding meetings and taking decisions.
+As is the case in Taiz, political In Aden, Hadhramaut and Taiz, the local councils elected prior to the conflict have effectively ceased to operate in the sense of holding meetings and taking decisions.